lofirepo/lofire/design/lofire.md

 with a key derived from the repository public key & secret and a per-peer random session ID, such that only peers in the overlay can decrypt them.
-Message padding provides additional metadata protection against observing object sizes transmitted over the network.
+Message padding provides additional metadata protection against observing block sizes transmitted over the network.

 Peers establish TLS or QUIC connections among each other when connecting over IP.
 However, the system does not depend on IP,